 CAIDA does not receive city, county, state, federal or any other public funds to support its operations.
 Rather, CAIDA funds its own operations by charging fees to project applicants.
 While CAIDA does not have a staff of its own, CAIDA operations are supported through a professional services agreement (staff, office space, supplies, etc.) with Capitalize Albany Corporation, the City of Albany's economic development organization.
-As is detailed below, CAIDA ranked favorably when comparing "expenses per job gained" and "expenses per project" to other IDA's statewide.
-In both "expenses per job gained" (\$677) and "expenses per project" (\$11,880), CAIDA reported lower expenses than the statewide average by over \$5,050 per job gained and \$15,323 per project, respectively.
+As is detailed below, CAIDA ranked favorably when comparing certain metrics to other IDA's statewide (excluding NYC).

 CAIDA's financial audit is performed annually by an independent certified public accountant (CPA) within 90 days of the close of its fiscal year.
-In 2021, CAIDA received an "unqualified opinion," the best opinion an auditor can give as it represents a clean audit.
+In 2022, CAIDA received an "unqualified opinion," the best opinion an auditor can give as it represents a clean audit.